top of page

 Undergraduate Student (Hons) - Mount Allison University - 2024/25

-Jordyn always knew that she wanted to work with animals, but it wasn't until she was 12 years old and held a snake for the first time that she realized she wanted to work specifically with reptiles.
-Jordyn's BSc Honours research is studying the population demographics of Eastern Painted and Snapping Turtles in Grand Lake, New Brunswick.
-She hopes to evaluate the state of these populations and identify any potential threats faced by these two turtles.
+Jordyn always knew that she wanted to work with animals, but it wasn't until she was 12 years old and held a snake for the first time that she realised she wanted to work specifically with reptiles.
+Jordyn started in the lab when she carried out her honour's research that studied the population ecology of Eastern Painted and Snapping Turtles in Grand Lake, New Brunswick.
+For her MSc degree, she continued studying this population of turtles, but is now radio-tracking individuals to understand their habitat needs.
 When she isn't in a lake looking for turtles, Jordyn is typically found watching Formula 1 racing with her cat.

 PhD Students